quic/aimet/Docs/user_guide/model_quantization.rst

 AIMET provides multiple techniques and tools that help to create quantized models with a minimal loss in accuracy relative to floating-point models.

-Please see the :ref:`AIMET Guidebook<ug-quant-guidebook>` - which includes some practical advice on using the Quantization features, and how to combine the features.
+Please see the :ref:`Quantization Guidebook<ug-quant-guidebook>` - which includes some practical advice on using the Quantization features, and how to combine the features.

 Use Cases
 =========